 Vulvar cancer is rare.
 It only accounts for about 4 percent of all female reproductive organ cancers.
 If it’s found in its early stages, vulvar cancer is highly curable.
 Fortunately, most cases are diagnosed in the earlier stages.

-A: According to the American Cancer Society, about 4,850 women will be diagnosed with vulvar cancer in the United States in 2014.
-The majority of women with vulvar cancer are older than 50.
-More than half are older than 70 at the time they learn they have cancer.
+A: According to the American Cancer Society, about 5,950 women will be diagnosed with vulvar cancer in the United States in 2016.
+Most women with vulvar cancer are older than 50 years.
+More than half are older than 70 years at the time they learn they have cancer.

 Age.
-Women older than 50 are more at risk for squamous cell carcinoma, which is the most common type of vulvar cancer.
+Women older than 50 years are more at risk for squamous cell carcinoma.
+This is the most common type of vulvar cancer.

-HPV infection.
-Human papillomavirus (HPV) represents a group of viruses that can cause genital warts and have been linked to certain cancers.
+Human papillomavirus (HPV) infection.
+HPV is a group of viruses that can cause genital warts.
+HPV has been linked to certain cancers.
 Women infected with certain types of HPV may be more at risk for vulvar cancer.

 Smoking.
 Smoking increases your risk for vulvar cancer.
-If you smoke and have been infected with a high-risk strain of HPV, you are at an even greater risk for vulvar cancer.
+If you smoke and have been infected with a high-risk strain of HPV, you’re at an even greater risk for vulvar cancer.

 Vulvar intraepithelial neoplasia (VIN).
-This condition causes a change in the cells on the surface of the vulva's lining.
-Women with VIN may be more likely to develop vulvar cancer.
+This condition causes a change in the cells on the surface of the vulva.
+Women with VIN may be more likely to get vulvar cancer.

 Lichen sclerosus.
-Women with this condition have vulvar skin that is itchy and thin.
+Women with this condition have vulvar skin that’s itchy and thin.
 These women are at a slightly higher risk of getting vulvar cancer.

 Family history of melanoma.
 Women with a family history of melanoma or atypical moles have a higher risk of getting a melanoma of the vulva.

 Human immunodeficiency virus (HIV) infection.
 Women with HIV are more at risk for vulvar cancer.

 History of cervical cancer.
-Having cervical cancer is associated with a higher risk for vulvar cancer.
-The two types of cancer share some similar risk factors, such as having certain types of HPV infections and smoking.
+Having cervical cancer is linked with a higher risk for vulvar cancer.
+The two types of cancer share some risk factors.
+These include having certain types of HPV infections and smoking.